Ecogenomics/CheckM/README.md

 how to contribute, see http://github.com/Ecogenomics/CheckM

 This software is currently unpublished.
-Please contact me at m_dot_imelfort_at_uq_dot_edu_dot_au for more information about referencing this software.
+Please contact me at donovan_parks_at_gmail_dot_com for more information about referencing this software.

-Copyright © 2012, 2013 Michael Imelfort, Connor Skennerton.
+Copyright © 2012, 2013 Donovan Parks, Michael Imelfort, Connor Skennerton.
 See LICENSE.txt
 for further details.